The new features and enhancements are:

 This optimizer speeds up GROUP BY queries having multiple aggregation functions along with a single count-distinct function.
 You can set this property at the cluster-level as a Presto override.

-- PRES-1924: It fixes issues related to the connection timeouts from the Ruby client to the Presto master.
+- PRES-1924: It fixes issues related to the connection timeouts from the Ruby client to the Presto coordinator.
 This is the

 Connection refused - connect(2)that was displayed.